 - Sweet Hut Bakery – Upscale bakery offering East Asian sweet buns

-- Ticonderoga Club — loved the cocktails
+- Ticonderoga Club — Get all their veggie options + cocktails

 - Umi — considered best sushi in town

 - Venkman’s — Modern comfort food and craft cocktails

 - Vitality Bowls — Megan likes their acai bowls.